The power of a robust regional transit network

 Greater Vancouver Board of Trade

 Project planning for the extension of SkyTrain from Arbutus Street to UBC is progressing.
-TransLink has been evaluating potential route options and station locations and is now seeking input from the community to shape the project’s future.
+TransLink has been evaluating potential route options and station locations.
+Learn more about this current phase of work.

 "By extending the skytrain to UBC, you will allow commuters to get to campus faster and free up space on buses that would take the commuters for those who skytrain is not an option."